DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 Below are the methods available on the script.
 They can be executed by calling `<script>.<method>` e.g. `build.getVariables()`

+## getDefaultBranch

+Returns the default branch for a repository, if a value is supplied then it will be used, otherwise the default `main` will be used.

+Takes two parameters
+- the default branch to use if one is not supplied, e.g. `main`
+- optional override to the default

 ## checkoutSourceCode

 Checks out the source code for the current repository branch.
-As the repository version is validated against the `master` branch, the remote `master` branch will also be fetched to ensure it is available for comparison.
+As the repository version is validated against the `main` branch, the remote `main` branch will also be fetched to ensure it is available for comparison.

+Takes one parameter
+- the default branch name, e.g. `main`

 ## getVariables